dshetty067/Netflix-Clone/README.md

 <<<<<<< HEAD
 # Netflix-Clone
 This Netflix clone is a web application that replicates the core features of the popular streaming service Netflix.
-It allows users to browse, search, and watch a variety of movies and TV shows.
+It allows users to view trailers.
 The application leverages Firebase for user authentication, enabling secure sign-in and sign-up processes.
 =======

 << Key Features >>